EricLBuehler/mistral.rs/docs/PAGED_ATTENTION.md

 > Note: if OOM happens (this can be caused by a variety of factors including adapter activation, re-ISQ, and others), it happens because the Paged Attention KV cache has already been allocated.
 To counter this, either set the KV cache memory to a lower amount or usage percentage (recommended) or disable paged attention entirely for a dynamically allocated cache.

+> Note: Paged Attention is not enabled on Windows platforms, only Unix-based platforms.

 **There are more features being added to this:**
 - GGML model support
 - Adapter model support